SchraderMJ11/ReMyth/README.md

     npm install optimist
     npm install stack
 # Hack mdns
-  The dependency mdns expects all
+  The dependency mdns expects all service names to be 14 characters or less.
+Since MythTV's service names are longer than 14 characters this isn't going to work.

   Edit file node_modules/mdns/lib/service_type.js.
 In this file there are 2 spots that check for a length of 14 or less.
-Since MythTV's service names are longer than 14 characters this isn't going to work.
 Comment out those checks.
 I have not found this to harm the application in any way.
 # Run "node spawn.js"

 More coming soon!